 #20.
 Knowledge Products

-Knowledge products are those products which are considered useful by people because of their value.
+Knowledge products are those products that are considered useful by people because of their value.
 People spend without thinking about the products that they think have importance.

 Such products are quite useful for the economy of a country.
-Examples of this type of products are engineering, science, people with talent and skills, art, media, information, data, etc.
+Examples of this type of product are engineering, science, people with talent and skills, art, media, information, data, etc.

 #21.
 Intangible Goods

-Intangible goods are those goods which are not sold in physical form.
-These things could be services or virtual product that might have a great need in the virtual world and but does not have a physical structure.
+Intangible goods are those goods that are not sold in physical form.
+These things could be services or virtual product that might have a great need in the virtual world but does not have a physical structure.

 Examples of intangible goods are education, knowledge, skills, media, software, culture, public goods, business services, digital experiences, financial services, advice, consultation, etc.